-Antispyware software are programs which will block, discover or remove spyware from your computer system.
-Spyware are programs that fall under the catagory of malware.
-Malware is a term that can be used to describe a wide range of software that is written for malicious purpsoses and which can cause various types of problems to your computer system.
 Malware can range from spyware and adware to viruses and worms.
-Spyware can come in a number of forms but it is most commonly software which has been unknowningly installed on a system which tracks data about the system and users and that can even make unwanted or unknown changes to computer's settings.
+Spyware can come in a number of forms but it is most commonly software.
+Further, the software installed unknowingly on a system that tracks data about the system and users.
+Moreover, the system and users can even make unwanted or unknown changes to the computer's settings.

 Spyware programs can slow down your computer in many different ways.
-Spyware may change your Windows registry which can cause system slow down and errors among other problems.
-If your not sure what a registry is, it is used by Windows to find the location of a program or file.
-Spyware programs can also take up memory space which may cause problems computers which have a very restricted amount of secondary storage memory.
-Spyware may also slow a system down by taking up high speed memory or RAM as well as bogging down a system’s cpu by taking processing time as well as slowing an internet connection by taking away bandwith to brodcast information.
-All this extra work can cause problems with your computer and ultimately shorten the life span of hardware components and your computer as a whole.
+Spyware may change your Windows registry which can cause systems to slow down and errors among other problems.
+If you're not sure what a registry is, it is used by Windows to find the location of a program or file.
+Spyware programs can also take up memory space which may cause problems.

-There are several signs that may indicate that spyware has been installed on your computer, here are some that may be readily noticable.
-These are not all of the indicators of spyware being installed on a system but some of the major problems which may arise.
+There are several signs that may indicate that spyware has been installed on your computer.
+The following are some that may be readily noticeable.
+These are not all of the indicators of spyware being installed on a system.
+However, some of the major problems which may arise.

-- A large number of advertisment pop-ups appear very frequently everytime you browse the web or even if a web browser has not been opened.
+- A large number of advertisement pop-ups appear very frequently every time you browse the web.
+Consequently, even if a web browser has not been opened.

-- There are bookmarks, favorites, toolbars, searchbar or other components which appear on your browser which you did not install or previously set.
+- There are bookmarks, favorites, toolbars, search-bar or other components that appear on your browser.
+Moreover, you did not install or previously set.

-- You are taken to company websites, affliate pages or pages other then your normal homepage as soon as you open your browser when you did not set your browser to do so.
+- The browser goes to company websites, affiliate pages or pages other than your normal homepage.
+Firstly, as soon as you open your browser.
+Moreover, when you did not set your browser to do so.

-- There have been changes made to your browser or system setting that you did not make and that may not be able to be changed.
+- Changes made to your browser or system setting.
+This is something you did not make and that may not be able to be changed.